epfl-lasa/biped-walking-controller/README.md

 $ mkdir build && cd build
 $ cmake .. && make
 ```
-This will create two executables which will placed in ``~/biped-walking-controller/build``.
+This will create three executables which will placed in ``~/biped-walking-controller/build``.
-- ``./BipedWalkingGrasping``: executable that runs the walking controller
+- ``./BipedWalkingGrasping``: executable that runs the walking controller with different desired CoM velocity commands
+- ``./BipedWalkingGrasping_ROS``: executable that runs the walking controller with DS LfD via ROS connections
 - ``./KeyBoardCommandReader``: executable that runs a keyboard-command-reader in which the user can set the desired velocity with keyboard commands.

 ---